irasan/MP1-beauty-salon/README.md

 Dark esmerald, gold and black colors were chosen for their feel of luxury.
 Some components, eg text or buttons, may differ in the shade, but the colors remain the same.

 #### Styling
-Buttons and form fields were given rounded corners to soften the strictness, however they don't look to rounded so that the feel of the website remains luxury, not play.
+Buttons and form fields were given rounded corners to soften the strictness, however they don't look to0 rounded so that the feel of the website remains luxury, not play.